PastelGF/rootandsteel/combat.md

 Some enemies have unique abilities that trigger when a PC fails a CRITICAL DAMAGE save.

+### Gambits
+A character can attempt to do something more complicated than simply attacking by performing a gambit.
+They describe their action and the Warden determines where its a simple gambit or a complex gambit:
+- Simple: Anything with short lasting effects or that has no threat of outright killing something, such as tossing sand into something's eyes.
+The target of the attack saves with the relevant save and if they fail they suffer a reasonable effect and take damage as if they were attacked.
+- Complex: Anything with long lasting effects or that can outright kill, such as a stabbing out an eye.
+The target saves with the relevant save and if they fail they suffer a reasonable effect, but take no damage.

 ## Defending Yourself
 When a PC is attacked, they may gain a fatigue take one of the following 3 options:

 - **Block:** To attempt to block with a weapon, shield, or armor, roll a STR save.
 You must have a shield.
 If succesful, the attack is Impaired.
 - **Dodge:** To attempt to dodge, roll a DEX save.
 It must also be greater than the value of your armor, and you cannot dodge while wielding a slow weapon.
 If succesful, the attack is impaired.
 - **Parry:** To attempt a parry, roll your weapon's damage die against an enemy that is attacking you.
 If your roll is greater, you deal damage to the opponent's STR, but trigger no CRITICAL DAMAGE save.
 If their roll is greater, they deal damage to your STR, but trigger no CRITICAL DAMAGE save.
 If both rolls are equal, nothing happens.

+## Morale
+Enemies must pass a WIL save to avoid fleeing when they take their first casualty and again when they lose half their number.
+Some groups may use their leader’s WIL in place of their own.
+Lone foes must save when they’re reduced to 0 HP.
+Morale does not affect PCs.

 ## Attack Modifiers
 If fighting from a position of weakness (such as through cover or with bound hands), the attack is impaired and the attacker must roll 1d4 damage regardless of the attacks damage die.